State Guide · West Bengal

 1

-Go to banglarbhumi.gov.in and search the RoR for the specific survey or plot number.
 The land type must show a private, non-vested classification.
-The seller's name must appear as current owner.
 Any Vested, Khas, or Government classification means the land cannot be sold.
+Access the RoR (Khatian) at banglarbhumi.gov.in using the Plot and Khatian numbers.

 2

 Mutation in West Bengal is called Namjari.
 The seller's name must be current in the mutation records.
-Any pending Namjari means the seller's ownership is not officially established.
+A pending Namjari for the current seller must be resolved before any sale can proceed.

 3

-Obtain EC from Sub-Registrar for 30 years minimum
+Obtain the Encumbrance Certificate for 30 years minimum

-The Encumbrance Certificate from the Sub-Registrar records all registered dealings.
-30 years is the minimum.
-Any active mortgage requires a written bank NOC.
+30 years is the minimum period to check.
+Any active mortgage requires a written bank NOC before completion.

 4

-HIRA / WB-RERA for builder projects - verify current status
+Verify HIRA / RERA status for builder projects

 5

-Properties in New Town (Rajarhat) were originally allotted by HIDCO (Housing Infrastructure Development Corporation) on leasehold terms.
-Some have been converted to freehold; others remain leasehold.
-Verify the title basis before any New Town purchase.
+Properties in New Town (Rajarhat) were originally allotted by HIDCO on leasehold terms.
+Verify the title basis — whether the leasehold has been converted to freehold — before purchase.

 III